Get

 3. Pick Paper and Material Carefully

 The material you print on affects both color and feel.
 Matte paper softens colors, while glossy makes them pop.
-Canvas adds texture and depth, but it can be expensive.
-Consider:
+Canvas adds texture and depth, but it can be more expensive.
+When choosing, consider:

 • Brightness of the paper